 In his B Notebook on Transmutation (1837-38), Charles Darwin speculated that the “introduction of man” on the evolutionary scene was “nothing” compared to the insect, which he considered “the first thinking being.”
 More than any other class of life in the eighteenth and nineteenth centuries, insects and other invertebrates raised questions about the origins of mental experience and about the relationship between human and nonhuman nature.
 Their minds represented scientific insight at its limits, where traditional modes of observation and empirical experiment gave way to less certain tools of analogy and thought experiment.
 Darwin’s Origin of Species (1859) provides a useful historical touchstone for the evolution of these analogies and thought experiments, having constrained the field of plausible analogy from one that included physiology, philosophy, and theology, to the central analogy of common ancestry, or the shared evolutionary history of organisms.
-However, while Darwin’s theory of descent may have displaced other analogies, it did not replace them, and well into the late-nineteenth and early-twentieth centuries, invertebrate minds continued to inspire a variety of both novel and relic assumptions about, and methods for, examining mental affinities with our spineless distant cousins.
+However, while Darwin’s theory of descent may have displaced other analogies, it did not replace them, and well into the late-nineteenth and early-twentieth centuries, invertebrate minds continued to inspire a variety of both novel and relic assumptions and methods for examining mental affinities with our spineless distant cousins.

 I spend a lot of time around bees.
 I keep colonies of them where I work.
 I don’t know, but I’m fairly confident that my bees have personality.
 Maybe not each individual bee, but each colony.
 They have moods: sometimes they’re amiable and let me poke around inside the wooden skin of their hive with no trouble.
 Sometimes they’re not: like the time I had to sprint, in full bee-suit, to my car, jump in, close the door, and peel away, to lose 10 or 15 very angry members of that same hive.
 And I swear I’ve actually seen them think: once, a swarm of bees that split from one of our colonies had gathered on the branch of a guava tree in the campus garden.
 I saw them as a group, like it was one animal, quiver very subtly, all moving in unison like some gesture of assent.
 And within 90 seconds that swarm raised up in a huge cloud and flew off to find the new home that one of their members had identified as a nice place to live.